Relative-Strength/Ashigaru-Terminal-StartOS/instructions.md

 Note: In LibreWolf or Tor Browser, it may be necessary to disable 'resistFingerprinting' for the web terminal to function properly.
 Alternatively, you can use a Chromium-based browser such as Brave (even over tor).

-### Connecting to a remote Electrum Server
+### Connecting to a Electrum Server over Tor

-To connect to a remote Electrum server over Tor within Ashigaru Terminal:
+To connect to a Electrum server over Tor within Ashigaru Terminal:

 *   Enter the server's `.onion` address.
 *   Enter the correct port.